 We have combined all administrative and clerical services.
 Susan Maurice is the parish secretary for the entire group, and we have one bulletin — which can be viewed in your browser or downloaded for your perusal — which serves our parish community.

-Fr.
-Chris and I welcome you to our site.
+We welcome you to our site.
 Please look around and see what's happening in our wonderful community.
 Be sure to take note of the weekend Mass schedule noted in the previous section, and the weekday Mass schedule, located in the download-able weekly bulletin.
 We would love to have you worship with us.

 This document lays out the steps in the process, the documents required, fees, information for couples that do not live in Vermont and an application form.
 This document can be view/downloaded here.

-View the Daily Mass readings for the month of April.
+View the Daily Mass readings for 2019.

 Information packet for the Vermont Advanced Directive which is a legal document written in advance of a serious illness or injury to address your end-of-life medical care and/or your medical care in the event you are temporarily unable to speak for yourself.

 Please pray this prayer for life, daily.
 And join us every second Sunday of the month at 3:00 PM for a Holy Hour at either St. John's or St. Elizabeth's.
-Read the Prayer.

 On Rte.
 2, one quarter of a mile East of the village center.